Wealth Club – Compelling investments for experienced investors

 Charges

-All fees and charges are stated exclusive of VAT, which may be applicable in some cases.
+The fees and charges above are stated exclusive of VAT, which applies in some cases, as determined by the manager.
+Please check the VAT position carefully in the provider documents.
 Any fees and charges payable by the investee companies or the underlying businesses do not directly come out of your investment.
 However, they will effectively reduce the returns generated by investee companies and therefore impact your investment.

 More detail on the charges